Shotbow/fudawiki-files/hanafuda/games/hachi-hachi.md

 Alternatively, some play with a simpler, higher-stakes rule in which all field multipliers stack.
 So, in the example above, the field multiplier for the round will be a hefty 32 (4 x 4 x 2)!

 # Teyaku
+One the field multiplier is determined, the players check their hands for *teyaku*, or 'hand combinations' [手役 - てやく, *teyaku*].

 # Card Values
 |Card Type|Value|Number in Deck|